uskr/jsonrpc-lean/README.md

 }
 ```

-A client capable of calling the server above could look like this:
+A client capable of generating requests for the server above could look like this:

 ```C++
 #include "jsonrpc-lean/client.h"